Get a quote from Cornmarket and save on average €392 by reviewing your cover*

 Cash benefit

-A cash plan provides fixed reimbursement for a range of medical events but does not include claim back for in-patient costs.
+A cash plan provides fixed reimbursement for a range of medical events but does not include a claim back for in-patient costs.

 Out-patient only